Matthew-HMS/Patrol-night-light/README.md

 ## How to use

-1. Send `help` to the chatbot to see the instructions.
+1. Send `help` to the bot to see the instructions.

 ![help](https://github.com/Matthew-HMS/Patrol-night-light/blob/main/readme_img/help.png)